camunda/camunda-docs/docs/apis-tools/go-client/go-get-started.md

 	fmt.Println(msg.String())
 ```

 Run the program and verify the process instance is created.
-You should note an output similar to below:
+You will note an output similar to below:

 ```
 processKey:2251799813686742 bpmnProcessId:"order-process" version:3 processInstanceKey:2251799813686744